 NOTE 2: In the roaming scenario, the visited AMF's local configuration can indicate whether UE Policy delivery is needed based on the roaming agreement with the home PLMN of the UE.

+During UE attach or the etablishment of the first PDN connection in EPS, if the "EpsUrsp" feature is supported, the PCF for a PDU session associated with the SMF+PGW-C serving the PDN connection obtains from the UE a UE policy container.
+Then the PCF for a PDU session shall establish a UE policy association with the PCF for the delivery of URSP only.

 To establish a UE policy association with the PCF, the NF service consumer (e.g. AMF) shall send an HTTP POST request with "{apiRoot}/npcf-ue-policy-control/v1/policies" as Resource URI and the PolicyAssociationRequest data structure as request body, which shall include:

 - the Notification URI encoded as "notificationUri" attribute;